Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you are reading personal finance blogs and news, you have probably read these kinds of stories:

-There are tons of stories like that on websites like CNBC, Forbes, and Marketwatch.
-But this does not mean any of these stories are good for the readers.
+There are many stories like that on websites like CNBC, Forbes, and Marketwatch.
+But this does not mean these stories are good for the readers.

-They all talk about how everybody can get rich easily by following a few simple rules.
+They all discuss how everybody can get rich easily by following simple rules.
 The simple rules or habits generally are tracking your expense, budgeting, focusing on your financial freedom, and cutting down on spending.
-They often refer to the theory that just cutting down your daily coffee will save you so much money.
+They often suggest cutting down your daily coffee will save you so much money.

 We have seen before that your savings rate is the driving factor for the time it will take you to retire.
 And there are two ways to get a very high savings rate:

-Many early retirees in the United States are living in a trailer or have 300K USD or more in income when they retire.
+Many early retirees in the United States live in a trailer or have 300K USD or more in income when they retire.
 Neither of those things is something that everybody can do.

 So, why do these blogs and news outlets share these stories?
 Simply because they sell!
 People want to hear that things are easy and they can get rich without doing much.
 If you tell people that it is hard to retire at 35, they will not like it.
 And websites only want to write about things that make their readers happy.